LOCAL HISTORY: Judge John Shouse, Wilsonville lumber baron

 It could be that the tavern take over by the Shouses was the same premises as where court had been held, in 1799-1802.

-The tavern was later sold to Frederick W. Farnham, who was associated with the lumbering mill at WiIlsonville.
+The tavern was later sold to Frederick W. Farnham, who was associated with the lumbering mill at Wilsonville.

 William Shouse